 string query = "SELECT * FROM FQN.Product WHERE ProductID > ?"; // Providing parameters for query queryCommand.Parameters.Add("ProductID",50000); // Check if the result set is not empty if (reader.FieldCount > 0) { while (reader.Read()) { string result = reader.GetValue("ProductID"); // Perform operations } } else { // Null query result set retrieved } |

-It is important to note that by using projections, the extra work of retrieving all of the indexed characteristics of the object is avoided by only retrieving the desired columns.
+It is important to note that by using projections, NCache reduces the extra work of retrieving all of the indexed characteristics of the object and only retrieves the desired columns.
 NCache helps users improve performance in this way by facilitating better query syntax.

 3. Chunk size / Fetch data in chunks

 NCache gives another feature for query optimization called Chunk Size.
-Chunk size is the size of data/key packets received after a search query is executed.
+After executing a search query, the application receives data/key packets in chunks, where each chunk represents a specific size of data/key packets.
 There are multiple ways to query data, whether you want to query the keys only or selective items, or a complete set of properties of an object – called a dataset.

 The bigger the result set, the slower it is to fetch in response to the generated query.
 So, the client that’s consuming the data instead of fetching the whole result set at once consumes the data in chunks from the server one by one.
 NCache by default, brings the data in smaller chunks from the server to the client side, merges the data chunks, and gives the data to the application.